IxDay/ixday.github.com/content/post/building_a_web_microframework_in_go_part_01.md

 ```

 It defines a simple Logger interface with a `Log` function, this function
-is using the same signature as `fmt.Printf` and `log.Printf` but also add
+is using the same signature as `fmt.Printf` and `log.Printf` with an additional
-a level at which we want to log.
-We define a `NoopLogger` in order to discard
+argument: a level at which we want to log.
-logs.
+We also define a `NoopLogger` in order to discard logs.

-Now, let's implement our prefix level logger (just add the following code):
+Now, let's implement our prefix level logger:

 ```go
 import (